jhnbyrn/951-KLR-PAGES/dme_ignition_timing_calculation_overview.md

 * look up the main idle/part throttle/WOT map as appropriate
 * clamp the final final value to between +50 and -4 degrees BTDC

 Timing maps contain absolute values, unlike fuel maps, so the way we combine them is additive.
-Because of the odd offset of 20 that the maps use, a helper routine (1CAE) is used throughout this code to accumulate the final value into __r5__.
-It just looks up the curret map, adds the value to r5, subtracts 20, and returns.
-Note that timing values in these maps are interpreted as 2's complement signed numbers, so 128=-128, 129=-127 etc.
+Because of the peculiar offset of 20 that the maps use, a helper routine (1CAE) is used throughout this code to accumulate the final value into __r5__.
+It just looks up the curret map (pointed to by r2 as usual), adds the value to r5, subtracts 20, and returns.
+Note that timing values in these maps are interpreted as 2's complement signed numbers (after subtracting 20), so 128=-128, 129=-127 etc.

-There are some noteworthy things about the specific corrections made in this routine.
+There are some noteworthy things about the corrections made in this routine.

 * the FQS part only uses bit 2.
 In other words, only FQS positions from 4-7 are relevant for timing, and they all result in the same change of -4 quarter teeth, that is -2.72 degrees.
 Also this is only applied above 1600rpm, and for part throttle, its only done if load > 80, which is approximately half of the maximum load.
 * there's an air temperature correction map, which is Map 13, but on the Turbo image, all values are set to 20 (zero).
 The 944NA image actually does pull a few quarter teeth starting around 31C - it's worth noting that this version of the car doesn't have knock control.
-* in temperature correction maps, the cat/o2 equipped cars have a peculiar dip in timing around 16C that the RoW cars don't have.
+* in temperature correction maps, the cat/o2 equipped cars have a peculiar dip in timing that bottoms out around 16C that the RoW cars don't have.
 This appears to be a cat warm-up strategy.

 Some map visualizations are always useful for context.
 Here are the O2/cat vs other maps for temperature based timing correction.